Best Barnett Crossbow Reviews 2025

 RELATED: Best Crossbow Under $500

-Best For Deer Hunting: Barnett Whitetail Pro STR
+Best For Deer Hunting: Barnett Whitetail Hunter 400XTR

 This is also another ready-to-hunt package that comes with everything you need to take advantage of whitetail season.
 That includes two bolts, a side-mount quiver and lube wax.
 Plus, you get an illuminated scope that helps you hunt in dim light like at dawn and dusk when whitetails are the most active as well as a cocking crank for more convenient cocking in the tree stand.